Fishing License Information & Fees

 To fish Lake Merriweather in Rockbridge County, in addition to appropriate fishing license.

 The tidal boat license is available to any boat owner, resident and nonresident.
 The license is a special combined sportfishing license that gives the boat owner a license to fish in saltwater and freshwater within Virginia.
 The license also covers all passengers on board the owner’s boat when fishing in Virginia tidal waters (to river Fall Lines) and saltwater only when the registered boat owner is present.
 There are no decals issued under this license and the VMRC Fisherman Identification Program rules apply for passengers fishing in saltwater under this tidal boat license.
 See the VMRC website for more informaton.

 National Forest Permit

 All persons are required to have a National Forest Permit (with the exceptions listed below) when fishing on National Forest lands except on the North and South Fork of the Shenandoah River, the James River, Skidmore Lake in Rockingham County, North Fork Pound Reservoir, Lake Moomaw, the Jackson River below Gathright Dam, and in Wilson Creek below Douthat Lake in Alleghany and Bath Counties.
-Those exceptions, not required to have a National Forest Permit, are residents under 16 and over 65, and nonresidents under 12 except when they are fishing in designated stocked trout waters.
+Those exceptions, not required to have a National Forest Permit, are residents under 16 and over 65, and nonresidents under 16.

 Required for those persons aged 16 or older to practice the following activities on a state forest: hunting, trapping, fishing, mountain biking, and horse riding.
 No motorized vehicles on gated roads/trails (open or closed).
 The Forest Use Permit is not required for forest visitors who practice the following activities on a state forest: walking, hiking, or boating.
 Sold in cooperation with the Virginia Department of Forestry.